Healing Patch Children's Grief ProgramFor children preschool thru 18-years old and their families

 How do I enroll my family?

-Simply call Home Nursing Agency at 1-800-445-6262.
+Simply call 1-800-445-6262.
 You will be asked to provide some basic information.
 Next, your family will participate in an Orientation Meeting held at the Healing Patch, where your family can tour the facility and meet some of the staff and volunteers.
 Additionally, this meeting will help to determine if a peer support group will adequately meet the needs of each member of your family.

 Services in Your Community through the Healing Patch:

-• In-School Peer Support Groups: Extended services provide in-school peer support groups for grieving children who may have difficulty attending a Healing Patch center.
+• In-School Services: Grief education, educational in-services, and peer support groups for grieving children who may have difficulty attending a Healing Patch center.
 Healing Patch staff co-facilitates with at least one school staff member through a six-week group.

 • Community Education: Healing Patch staff offers speakers on topics related to loss, grief, death and dying.